natcap/invest.users-guide/source/crop_production.rst

 2. **Results Suffix (Optional)**  This text will be appended to the end of the output folders to help separate outputs from multiple runs.
 Please see the `Interpreting Results`_ section for an example folder structure for outputs.

-3. **LULC Lookup Table (CSV)**  A CSV table used to determine whether a given lulc code represents and crop and to convert the lulc code provided in the LULC Map to the lulc-class that can be used for searching through inputs and formatting outputs.
+3. **LULC Lookup Table (CSV)**  A CSV table used to manage the relationship between the lulc codes and the crop dataset.
 The provided CSV file should contain a table with two columns: a 'lulc-class' column, a 'code' column, and a 'is_crop' column.
-The 'lulc-class' column contains the names of each lulc-class used in the model, the 'code' column contains the associated code used to represent that lulc-class in the LULC Map, and the 'is_crop' column contains a boolean value indicating whether the given lulc class is a crop.
-Any integer value can be used for the code, except -9999, which is used in the program as the NoData value for integer rasters.
+The 'lulc-class' column contains the names of each lulc-class used in the model, the 'code' column contains the associated code used to represent that lulc-class in the LULC Map, and the 'is_crop' column contains a boolean value indicating whether the given lulc-class is a crop.
+If 'is_crop' is set to True, the Spatial Dataset must contain tables and maps associated with that crop.
+Any non-negative integer value can be used as a 'code' value.

   ==========  ====  =======
   lulc-class  code  is_crop